-It’s a good idea to create a new vision board each year.
+It’s a good idea to create a new inspiration board each year.
 As you continue to grow, evolve and expand, your dreams will too.
-Your Vision Board is meant to be kept and cherished.
-They chronicle your not only your dreams, but your growth and achievements.
+Your vision board is meant to be kept and cherished.
+They chronicle not only your dreams, but your growth and achievements.

 Final thoughts on using your completed vision board:

-- Look at your vision board often and feel the inspiration it provides.
+- Look at your dream board often and feel the inspiration it provides.

 - Hold it in your hands and really internalize the future it represents.

 - Read your affirmations and inspirational words aloud.